Clean Energy Finance Corporation

-The Clean Energy Finance Corporation (CEFC) is an Australian Government-owned green bank that invests in clean energy and economy-wide decarbonisation to help achieve Australia's national goal of net zero emissions by 2050.
+The Clean Energy Finance Corporation (CEFC) is an Australian Government-owned specialist climate investor focused on clean energy and economy-wide decarbonisation to help achieve Australia's national goal of net zero emissions by 2050.
 As of 2025, the CEFC is responsible for investing more than $33 billion on behalf of the Australian Government.
 Key focus areas include the energy grid, renewable energy, natural capital and sustainable housing.
-The CEFC committed a record $4.7 billion in new investments in its most recent financial year, (to 30 June 2025).
-Additional private sector and third-party capital took the total value of these investments to $25.7 billion in the 12-month period.
-Lifetime CEFC commitments reached $18.3 billion, for a total transaction value of $85.3 billion.
+The CEFC committed a record $9.1 billion in new investments in the 12 months to 30 June 2026.
+Additional private sector and third-party capital took the total value of these investments to $19.6 billion.
+Lifetime CEFC commitments reached $27.1 billion, for a total transaction value of $104.6 billion.

 Governance and legislative requirements

 The CEFC is responsible for investing more than $33 billion on behalf of the Australian Government.
-It is mandated by law to anticipate and respond to the environment and market conditions in which it operates, which may include increasing its investment activities to fill market gaps where the private sector is absent.
+It is mandated by law to anticipate and respond to the environment and market conditions in which it operates, including increasing its investment activities to fill market gaps where the private sector is absent.
 It is obliged to operate in a way that delivers a positive return for taxpayers across its portfolio, and publishes quarterly reports on its website about its investment commitments.

 The Clean Energy Finance Corporation Act 2012 established the CEFC, set out its purpose and functions, and established arrangements for the Board, CEO and staff.
 The functions of the Board, as prescribed under s14 of the CEFC Act, are to decide strategies and policies to be followed by the CEFC; ensure the proper, efficient and effective performance of the CEFC’s functions; and perform any other functions conferred on the Board by the CEFC Act.
 The CEFC is a corporate Commonwealth entity under the Public Governance, Performance and Accountability Act 2013 (PGPA Act).
-As of 2025 the CEFC is responsible for investing more than $33 billion on behalf of the Australian Government.